GreenMeans Logo

 Before reacting defensively in a disagreement safely pause, identify the underlying human need of the other person, and respond with empathy.
 Use our NVC Toolkit to practise these conversational exercises.

-Frequently Asked Questions
+Frequently Asked Questions & Extended Mission Details

-What is the main goal of GreenMeans?
+What is the overarching goal of the GreenMeans project across its various tools?

 Digital Ethics & Transparency